China Circle

-China Circle refers to the economic relationship between mainland China, Hong Kong and Taiwan.
-With the fast-growing economy and development of foreign investment in China, China has become the centre of the Asian market in the 1980s.
-The production chain in Taiwan and Hong Kong soon merged in China and forms a new economic network named "the Circle of China".
+China Circle refers to the economic relationship between mainland China, Hong Kong, and Taiwan.
+With the fast-growing economy and the development of foreign investment in China, China has become the centre of the Asian market in the 1980s.
+The production chain in Taiwan and Hong Kong soon merged in China and formed a new economic network named "the Circle of China".